oneSource Health and Safety Team Logo

 Secondary & College Sector Hazards

 The above lists are not exhaustive and do not identify the many hazards that may relate to the activity (e.g. D&T Wood would include the machinery specific hazards [cuts, abrasions, in-running nips, drawing-in, entanglement, puncture wounds & noise] and the respiratory & skin hazards associated with machining wood).
 Schools and colleges need to systematically identify the hazards within their operations, so that the risks can be assessed and suitable control measures introduced.
+The most effective way to do this is to initially undertake a risk profiling exercise to gain an accurate picture of all of the activities which are being undertaken and the actual working methods being used by staff and students.
+This information can then be used to identify which activities need formal risk assessments because they pose a significant risk.
+Not undertaking a risk/hazard profiling exercise could easily result in activities with significant risks not being risk assessed and suitable control measures implemented.